 Raster formats are those that photographers tend to use every day, the very familiar JPEG, PNG, GIF, and more.
 Nearly all of the photographs you see online are rasters.

-Raster images have pixels in them (you can see the colored squares when you zoom in tight and “pixel peep,” as photographers lovingly call it).
+Raster images have pixels in them.
 In raster images, there are a fixed number of pixels, which means that you can’t change the size of the image without compromising the quality.
 That’s why blowing up a small JPEG file, for example, causes pixelation (seeing grainy pixels visibly) to occur.

 The bottom line is if you need your image to frequently be scaled in different sizes (such as a logo or graphic), a vector file is the way to go.
 If your image will remain at the same resolution indefinitely (such as a finished photograph), that will remain a raster file.